Recovering the geometry of a flat spacetime from background radiation: Light emitted by the initial singularity

 We also consider the quantity $\delta$ defined by

 which is the hyperbolic distance between $v$ and the point $p/\tau$ (see Figure \ref{fig:obs1}). and measures the discrepancy of the observer's eigentime and the cosmological time.
-The cosmological time coincides with the observer's eigentime up to a time shift iff $\delta=0$.
-We can also interpret it as the rapidity of the boost from the worldline of the observer to the the geodesic through $p$ and the origin.
+The cosmological time coincides with the observer's eigentime up to a time translation if and only if $\delta=0$.
+We can also interpret $\delta$ as the rapidity of the boost from the worldline of the observer to the the geodesic through $p$ and the origin.

 For a given unit vector $u\in T^1_{v}\mathbb H^2$ we also introduce a parameter $\phi$ defined by

 Geometrically, $\phi$ is the hyperbolic distance of the point $p/\tau$ from the geodesic orthogonal to $u$.
 It becomes maximal when $u\in T^1_v\hyp^2$ points in the direction of $p/\tau\in\hyp^2$ and minimal when $u$ points away from it.